 I just finished listening to the audiobook of William Faulkner’s celebrated novel Absalom, Absalom!
-The book has had a major influence on world literature, but, ironically, not in Faulkner’s home country, the U.S.A.
+The book has had a major influence on world literature, but, ironically, not always in Faulkner’s home country, the U.S.A.

 In Absalom, Absalom!
 Faulkner creates a complex plot structure that is one of the novel’s most unusual features.
 That meandering architecture does have its antecedents—Ford Madox Ford’s The Good Soldier springs to mind.